All the Good Girls Go to Hell

-"All the Good Girls Go to Hell" is a song by American singer-songwriter Billie Eilish and the sixth single from her debut studio album, When We All Fall Asleep, Where Do We Go?
+"All the Good Girls Go to Hell" (stylised in lowercase) is a song by American singer-songwriter Billie Eilish and the sixth single from her debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019).
 It was released on September 6, 2019, through Darkroom and Interscope Records.
-A pop track, "All the Good Girls Go to Hell" sees Eilish sing about climate change and takes the point-of-view of the Devil and God who antagonize the human race for destroying the earth.
+A pop track, "All the Good Girls Go to Hell" sees Eilish sing about climate change.
 She wrote the song with its producer, Finneas O'Connell.

 The song received generally favorable reviews from music critics, with many praising the lyrics and production.
 It entered at number 46 on the US Billboard Hot 100 and number 77 on the UK Singles Chart.
 Internationally, the song has peaked within the top five of four countries.
 The song has received several certifications, including being certified platinum in the United States by the Recording Industry Association of America (RIAA).

 The accompanying music video was directed by Rich Lee and uploaded to Eilish's YouTube channel on September 4, 2019.
 It sees Eilish walk down a deserted road, completely covered in oil, as flames erupt around her.
 The video received positive reviews, with critics praising the visual's message about climate change.
 Eilish has promoted "All the Good Girls Go to Hell" by performing it live at festivals, including the Coachella Valley Music and Arts Festival (2019), and Glastonbury Festival (2019) as well as during Eilish's When We All Fall Asleep Tour (2019) and Where Do We Go?
-World Tour (2020).
+World Tour (2020) and Happier Than Ever, The World Tour (2022).